Neuro-acupuncture and neurological disorders

 Neuro acupuncture is commonly used in the rehabilitation of paralysis due to stroke, multiple sclerosis, traumatic brain injury, cerebral palsy, Bell’s palsy, and pain management, especially pain caused by the nervous system, such as neuropathic pain, complex regional pain, and residual limb pain.
 Neuro acupuncture has been also effectively employed to help many other neurological disorders, such as aphasia, sleeping disorder, anxiety, depression, autism, PTSD, Parkinson’s disease, etc.

 At Great Wall Acupuncture and Chinese Medicine Clinic, our doctors will formulate a customized treatment plan based on your individual’s medical history, manifestations of tongue and pulse Our doctors will use neuro acupuncture method plus Chinese body acupuncture, to help neurological conditions.

-Dr. Wang got his intensively training in neurology and Chinese scalp acupuncture in China back to 1990s when he was a resident at Department of Neurology of XiYuan Hospital, Beijing, China.
-He successfully applied all the techniques into his practice.
-Currently he is a instructor for Chinese Scalp acupuncture and clinic supervisor at National University clinic center for many years.
-He has also been invited to share his experiences in The Illinois Society of Acupuncturists (newsletters) and give seminars at College of Postgraduate & Continuing Education in National University of Health Sciences, and Doctoral Program of Oriental Medicine Virginia University of Integrative Medicine.
+Our doctors have intensively training in neurology and Chinese scalp acupuncture in China back to 1990s when he was a resident at Department of Neurology of XiYuan Hospital, Beijing, China.
+We have been invited to share his experiences in The Illinois Society of Acupuncturists (newsletters) and give seminars at College of Postgraduate & Continuing Education in National University of Health Sciences, and Doctoral Program of Oriental Medicine Virginia University of Integrative Medicine.